i. The End

 "Hey—!"
 Sasuke began testily, but he never got to finish.

-"I'm dreaming," Sakura murmured, sounding pathetic enough to cause him pause.
+"I'm dreaming," Sakura said, sounding pathetic enough to cause even Sasuke to pause.

 "This—a dream—it must be a dream—" Her voice broke over the last word.
 A sob scraped out of her throat, and all three males went rigid with fear.